Uniforms and insignia of the Red Army (1917–1922): Cossacks (1918–1920)

-These Cossacks, though in Imperial service, would show a good example of the typical Red Kuban if not for the shoulder boards, tsarist medals, and lack of Red Army insignia.
+Kuban Cossacks serving during the First World War (1915): Though in Imperial service, these Cossacks would show a good example of the typical Red Kuban if not for the shoulder boards, tsarist medals, and lack of Red Army insignia.

 A Cossack's uniform varied depending upon which host he originated from and were a continuation of the old Imperial uniform but with the appropriate changes of insignia.
 Cossacks of the Kuban Host wore their traditional garb: a short black fleece hat (kubanka) with red crown; a red or drab-coloured linen shirt (beshmet) over which would be worn a drab-coloured, ankle-length robe (cherkeska) with a deep v-neck and 7-11 decorative cartridge tubes (gaziry) on each breast which were a traditional indicator of rank – these would sometimes be used to carry ammunition and modified to show off the bullets of rifle stripper clips in a way that was trendy during World War 1; dark blue breeches which were piped red; soft leather, heelless boots which would be worn without stirrups as Cossacks traditionally used a short leather whip (nagaika) to drive their mounts – although conventional boots and stirrups may also have been worn; a red or drab-coloured bashlyk hood; and a decorative black leather belt with dangling straps and silver chased ornamentation from which would hang a kindzhal dagger and a shashka sabre.

 Don Cossacks wore a much more conventional uniform: khaki gimnastiorkas; tall black fleece hats with red crowns or leather peaked caps with dark blue crowns, red bands and red crown piping; and lastly dark blue trousers with wide red stripes down the outer seams tucked into jackboots.

 The Orenburg Cossacks, combining the Kuban and Don styles, wore khaki gimnastiorkas but with decorative cartridge tubes.
 Along with these were worn dark blue, leather peaked caps with light blue bands and crown piping as well as dark blue trousers with wide light blue stripes with boots.

+Detached International Cavalry Division (1918–1920)

+Many POWs would join the Reds during the war and Hungarians were no exception.
+These men would plunder old Austro-Hungarian stores left from the occupation of Ukraine for their uniforms, representing an odd combination of imperial hussar and Russian frontovik.
+All men wore the bright scarlet Austrian peakless cap – Emperor Franz Jozef's monogram was covered with the red star – and Russian gymnasterkas and greatcoats.
+The Hungarian squadrons wore the red hussar's breeches with knots and piping down the outer seam, whilst the others wore regular khaki sharovari.
+Infantry units had Russian peaked caps and puttees with ankle boots.